natycalvob/WallFollower_TurtleBot3/README.md

 #### Section 2: Service Server to find the closest wall

-- The service server uses a ```FindWall``` message that returns ```True``` whne the wall is found and the robot is ready to follow it.
+- The service server uses a ```FindWall``` message that returns ```True```when the wall is found and the robot is ready to follow it.

 <img src="images/prepare_for_wall_sim.gif"/>

 #### Section 3: Action
-The goal of this section is to create an action server that recornds the robot's odometry or trajectory of the robot.
+The goal of this section is to create an action server that records the robot's odometry or trajectory of the robot.

-- The action server uses an ``OdomRecord.action``` message that returns the list of odometries recorded and the feedback is the distance travalled by the robot at the moment.
+- The action server uses an ```OdomRecord.action``` message that returns the list of odometries recorded and the feedback is the distance travelled by the robot at the moment.

 Check the program working in real life [here.](https://www.youtube.com/watch?v=-ZXuvrhpG-s)